ntrrgc/ts-generator/README.md

 ## Basic usage

-First you need is your Kotlin or Java classes or interfaces, for instance:
+The first you need is your Kotlin or Java classes or interfaces, for instance:

 ```kotlin
 enum class Rarity(val abbreviation: String) {